Sourdough Bread

 back to Recipes back to FOOD

-This is the simplest sourdough bread to make as far as ingredients, Flour Water, Yeast and Salt.
-It may look a bit complicated at first but it is the most basic bread making process that is in use for thousands of years..
+This is the simplest sourdough bread to make as far as ingredients: Flour Water, Yeast and Salt.
+It may look a bit complicated at first but this is the most basic bread making process that is in use for thousands of years..

 It take 2 day from start to finish, but actual cumulative work time is less then an hour.